dourouc05/dourouc05.github.io/software.md

 {% include card_end.html %}
 {% include card_begin.html title="Research-support software" id="research-support-software" %}

 In C++, I contribute to the [OR-Tools](https://or-tools.org) software suite.
-My work focuses on graph algorithms, the routing and the set-covering solvers.
+My work focuses on graph algorithms, on the routing and the set-covering solvers, and on the Julia interface.

 In Julia, I developed or significantly contributed to the following Julia packages when working on the previous packages: